Bitbucket Pipelines build failed with error in the build log: <command_name>: Command not found

 YES

-• Defining a variable with the name PATH in Workspace, Repository, or Deployment variables overrides the default $PATH variable on the build image and results in the following error:
+• The shell uses $PATH to find commands.
+Defining a variable with the name PATH in Workspace, Repository, or Deployment variables overrides the default $PATH variable in the build environment, so commands may not be found, and you may encounter this error:

 <command_name>: Command not found